 The kitchen is where a family gathers to explore different recipes and bond with each other, so it is vital to make this space cosy and inspiring.
 Brighten up your backsplash with dusty yellow paint and marigold accents.
 Create contrast with neutral cabinetry, open wall shelves, and a wood-tone rug.
 Make the space more welcoming by installing abstract patterned curtains.

 Blues and Lemons

 Add a refreshing twist to your neutral kitchen with some subtle accent colours.
-Highlight your lower kitchen area with baby blues and create a spacious upper space with neutrals and open shelvings.
-Add a chevron lemon wallpaper to make your kitchen more interesting.
+Highlight your lower kitchen area with baby blues and create a spacious upper space with neutrals and open shelving.
+Add a chevron-lemon wallpaper to make your kitchen more interesting.
 Opt for coloured fabric stools or chairs to complete the fresh look.

 If you want a cool and relaxing cooking space, opt for a contemporary pewter kitchen with wood cabinetry and chrome appliances.
-Allow natural light to enter your kitchen and add some reflective pieces to make a relatively small space look more spacious.
-Welcome some brick or ditsy patterns for a show-stopping design.
+Allow natural light to enter your kitchen, and add some reflective pieces to make a relatively small space look more spacious.
+Welcome some brick or doodle patterns for a show-stopping design.

 15. Brass and Chrome

 Metal finishes make a kitchen look smart and luxurious.
 Brass and chrome focal points and accents contribute to a design's timeless appeal.
-A smooth textured chrome built-in appliance creates a spacious illusion, while brassy accessories add texture and depth to a simple space.
-Create a breath-taking brass and chrome kitchen combination that you will surely love.
+A smooth textured chrome built-in appliance creates the illusion of space, while brassy accessories add texture and depth to a simple space.
+Create a breathtaking brass and chrome kitchen combination that you will surely love.